zhouer/Sidekick/docs/protocol.md

   target?: string;
   /** Source component instance ID (Required for Sidekick -> Hero feedback messages: event, error). */ src?: string;
   /** Contains message-type-specific data.
-Keys MUST use camelCase.
 Can be null or omitted if no data is needed. */ payload?: object | null;
 }
 ```

-### 3.1 Payload `camelCase` Convention

 **ALL keys within the `payload` object, and any nested objects inside it (e.g., `options`, `config`, `valueRepresentation`), MUST use `camelCase` naming.**

-This convention ensures consistency between the JavaScript-based frontend/server and potentially other language libraries.
-Hero libraries (like `sidekick-py`) are responsible for converting their native conventions (e.g., `snake_case`) to `camelCase` before sending messages.
-Sidekick UI components expect to receive and send `camelCase` payloads.
-**Failure to adhere to this will likely cause messages to be ignored or result in errors.**

 ## 4. Connection Lifecycle & Peer Discovery (`system` Component)